Standard Model Theory for the FCC-ee Tera-Z stage: -- construction of Mellin--Barnes integrals for two- and three-loop Z boson decays

 \subsubsection{Comparisons with the method of brackets}

-Recently a very interesting new approach to the construction of \mbr{} representations was introduced in \cite{Prausa:2017frh}.
-Here we compare some basic results from this method of brackets (see Section \ref{contr:mprausa} for details) with results by \ar{} 4.0, in which the above discussed 3-loop non-planar cases were optimized.
+Recently, a very interesting new approach to the construction of \mbr{} representations was introduced in Ref. \cite{Prausa:2017frh}.
+Here, we compare some basic results from this method of brackets (see Section E.\ref{contr:mprausa} for details) with results by \ar{} version 4.0, in which the previously discussed three-loop non-planar cases were optimized.

-From Tab.~\ref{tab:comp} it is clear that the new version of \ar{} is much better optimized towards 3-loop $Z-$boson studies than the previous public version {\texttt{AMBRE 3}, which was discussed in \cite{Prausa:2017frh}.
+From \Fref{fig:ambre} and \Tref{tab:comp}, it is clear that the new version of \ar{} is much better optimized towards three-loop Z boson studies than the previous public version {\texttt{AMBRE} version 3, which is discussed in Ref. \cite{Prausa:2017frh}.

-\subsection{Conclusions and Outlook}
+\subsection{Conclusions and outlook}

-\begin{enumerate} \item The dimensionality of MB representations strongly depends on topology, number of legs and loops, internal and external masses. \item The {\texttt{AMBRE}} software is based on two different approaches: \\ LA -- general planar and some non-planar diagrams \\ GA -- 2-loop planar and non-planar, 3-loop non-planar diagrams with massless external legs. \item The new {\texttt{AMBRE 4}}, which is not yet public, combines all advantages of the methods above; it has been constructed and tested preliminary.
-It is optimized for FCC-ee precision 3-loop $Z$-boson studies. \end{enumerate}
+\begin{enumerate} \item The dimensionality of {\mbr} representations depends strongly on topology, number of legs and loops, and internal and external masses. \item The {\texttt{AMBRE}} software is based on two different approaches: \\ \la{} -- general planar and some non-planar diagrams; \\ \ga{} -- two-loop planar and non-planar, three-loop non-planar diagrams with massless external legs. \item The new \texttt{AMBRE} version 4, which is not yet public, combines all the advantages of these methods; it has been constructed and preliminary tests have been conducted.
+It is optimized for FCC-ee precision three-loop Z boson studies. \end{enumerate}